For centuries various royal families have resided in London, building castles throughout this capital city.

 Storerooms, tunnels, and the surrounding grounds are all ready to be explored.

-The following are not complete castles, but are beautiful ruins instead.
+The following are not fully intact castles but are beautiful ruins instead.

 As such, these locations may not be open 7 days a week or all year round so make sure to check the websites before you visit.